atishay/atishay.github.io/content/blog/47-async-snippets/index.md

 ```

 This method will only call the server once for any get call and all callers will get the response as quickly as possible.
-We are using an off the shelf memoize from lodash in this case and ESCA decorators making the code fun to read.
+We are using an off the shelf memoize from lodash in this case and ECMA decorators making the code fun to read.

-We can also create decorator wrappers for method like `console.time`, the sope of which discussion is beyond this post.
+We can also create decorator wrappers for method like `console.time`, the scope of which discussion is beyond this post.

 Hope you find these useful and are able to use these in everyday life.